Gore Hill Freeway: Route

+Gore Hill Freeway commences at the interchange of Pacific Highway and Longueville Road at Lane Cove, and heads east as a four-lane, dual-carriageway road, widening to 6 lanes a short distance later east of the ramps to the northern section of Pacific Highway.
+It curves to a southeasterly direction before terminating at the interchange at Warringah Freeway and Willoughby Road at Naremburn.
+Road signs designate Gore Hill Freeway simply as Freeway.

 Forming part of the Sydney Orbital Network, the freeway provides access to most of the suburbs in Sydney; it is also a major route to the north, south, east and west of the metropolis.

 Sound walls were pioneered as both art and architecture incorporating abstract road motifs in bas relief concrete and historical designs by Walter Burley Griffin.
 The language reinterprets local aboriginal rock engravings chipped into the ribbed retaining walls.